Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 This is accessible using the `measure_layer_quantization_error
 <../api_reference/quantizeml_apis.html#quantizeml.analysis.measure_layer_quantization_error>`__ API.
 The quantization error is then computed independently for each layer or channel accordingly.
-The cumulative error, that is the error propagated from the input to each layer, is computed with the `measure_cumulative_quantization_error
+The cumulative error, that is, the error propagated from the input to each layer, is computed with the `measure_cumulative_quantization_error
 <../api_reference/quantizeml_apis.html#quantizeml.analysis.measure_cumulative_quantization_error>`__
 dedicated API.
-Both APIs will return a python dictionary containing the metrics that can be displayed using the `print_metric_table
+Both APIs will return a Python dictionary containing the metrics that can be displayed using the `print_metric_table
 <../api_reference/quantizeml_apis.html#quantizeml.analysis.tools.print_metric_table>`__ function.

-A `batch_size` parameter is present in the quantization error functions and can be used to better refine the computed error by averaging error on more data.
+A `batch_size` parameter is present in the quantization error functions and can be used to better refine the computed error by averaging the error over more data.

-It is also possible to compute weight quantization error (model or layer wise) using the `measure_weight_quantization_error
+It is also possible to compute weight quantization error (model- or layer-wise) using the `measure_weight_quantization_error
 <../api_reference/quantizeml_apis.html#quantizeml.analysis.measure_weight_quantization_error>`__
 helper.